youpaw/snowcrash/level07/Resources/explain.md

 # level07 solution
-Given setuid elf,  we can run it with ltrace to get the idea of what it does:
+Given setuid elf, we can run it with ltrace to get the idea of what it is doing:

     getegid()                                                  = 2007
     geteuid()                                                  = 2007